 Brasil Guitar Duo actively strives to expand the repertoire for two guitars, with Lora contributing works of his own and Luiz arranging both classical and Brazilian music.
 Appearing frequently in diverse non-traditional spaces, the Duo combines a broad repertoire of classical guitar duos (Bach, Sor, Scarlatti, Debussy, etc.) with such traditional Brazilian dance forms as choro, samba, maxixe, and baião.

-Duo members João Luiz and Douglas Lora met in São Paulo as teenage guitar students and have been performing together for more than fifteen years.
-The Duo’s primary studies were with Henrique Pinto, Fabio Zanon, Paulo Martelli, Sergio Abreu, and Alice Artz.
+Duo members João Luiz and Douglas Lora met in São Paulo as teenage guitar students and have been performing together for twenty years.
+The Duo’s principal teacher was Henrique Pinto, and they also worked privately with Fabio Zanon, Paulo Martelli, Sergio Abreu, and Alice Artzt.
 Douglas Lora earned his Master’s degree from the University of Miami’s Frost School of Music as a student of Dr. Rene Gonzalez.
-João Luiz received his Master’s degree from Mannes College the New School for Music under Michael Newman, and with sponsorship from the Augustine Guitar Scholarship Fund he is pursuing a doctoral degree at Manhattan School of Music as a student of David Leisner.
-He is head of the guitar department at the State University of New York-Purchase, and also teaches guitar at New Jersey City University.
+João Luiz received his Master’s degree from Mannes College the New School for Music under Michael Newman, and with sponsorship from the Augustine Guitar Scholarship Fund he earned a doctoral degree from Manhattan School of Music as a student of David Leisner.
+João is the head of the guitar department at the State University of New York-Purchase, and also teaches guitar at CUNY-Hunter College and New Jersey City University.

 Brouwer: Triptico, Allegro